alchu8/ASL/README.md

 **Note**: image arrays must be opened with Image module from PIL.
 When passing in to localize, they can be converted to numpy arrays, but they ***must*** be opened as PIL images, and not as cv2 images.

+Call demo.py to validate that the detector can localize the hand in your images.
+Just change the local path name in code where it says CHANGE.
+The code will plot the bounding box with your hand keypoints if detection was successful.
+Unsuccessful image filenames will be printed to console.

+`python demo.py`